google-research/deduplicate-text-datasets/README.md

 In our paper we suggest just taking all of these duplicate sequences that have been identified and completely striking them from the dataset.
 This somewhat breaks the flow of text, for example if previously had an example "Alice wanted to go to the store" and we deduplicated at the level of 10 characters, we might completely strike " to go to the " and be left with "Alice wantedstore".
-In practice we have found this doesn't break the language model because we removely relatively little text, and so these breaks don't cause harm.
+In practice we have found this doesn't break the language model because we remove relatively little text, and so these breaks don't cause harm.

 How exactly how you write out a dataset that's been deduplicated depends on the format the dataset started as.
 If you're just running this on wiki40b, we've provided a script to do this conversion for you which will output another valid TensorFlow Dataset directory.
 But if you're using some other dataset, this is the part you'll have to take over and write the rest.